advocations/skype/Skype/ucap/Trusted_Application_API/DiscoveryForServiceApplications.md

 ## An example

-Running a `GET` request on **https://noammeetings.resources.lync.com/platformservice/discover** returns a json response that contains a link to the starting point for all operations by Service Applications on the API
+Running a `GET` request on **https://noammeetings.resources.lync.com/platformservice/discover** returns a json response that contains a link to the starting point for all operations by Service Applications on the API.

 For example: